Frequently Asked Questions

 What if I need to cancel?

-Please notify the Retreat Manager by email or phone as soon as you know that you are unable to attend.
+Please notify the Guest Services as soon as you know that you are unable to attend.
 Please refer to the cancellation policy noted in each retreat whether a full or partial refund is available.

 Our general Cancellation and refund policy for individually booked retreats: https://bigbearretreatcenter.org/cancellation-policy/